HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected int GetTrackCount(int playerIndex)
 Get the number of tracks of a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### public void EnableCaptions(int playerIndex, bool enabled)
+Enables the captions of the stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public HISPlayerCaptionTrack[] GetCaptionTrackList(int playerIndex)
 Provide information about all the captions of a certain stream.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.